docker/docs/content/desktop/get-started.md

 ---
 description: Explore the Learning center and understand the benefits of signing in to Docker Desktop
 keywords: Docker Dashboard, manage, containers, gui, dashboard, images, user manual, learning center, guide, sign in
 title: Sign in to Docker Desktop
-redirect_from:
+aliases:
 - /desktop/linux/
 - /desktop/linux/index/
 - /desktop/mac/